 You will get the required material, and you will have to convert it into another language.
 There are many localization and translation agencies that engage experienced freelance translators.

-Many firms are offering transcription, translation, and proofreading services to government, corporations, export houses, law enforcement, and other organizations.
+Many firms offer transcription, translation, and proofreading services to the government, corporations, export houses, law enforcement, and other organizations.

 These companies can hire you as work-at-home translators.